 Going from theory to practice, here is our hands-on experience in creating a custom wholesale risk management system from scratch.

-Our client, one of the top 20 world banks, aimed to modernize its car financing processes for big automobile dealers, insurance companies, SMEs, and other corporate clients in the German market.
-After unsuccessful attempts to adapt ready-made vendor solutions, the company decided to implement a custom system from scratch.
+Santander Consumer Bank AG, one of the top 20 world banks, aimed to modernize its car financing processes for big automobile dealers, insurance companies, SMEs, and other corporate clients in the German market.
+After previous attempts to adapt ready-made vendor solutions, the company decided to implement a custom system from scratch.
 The goals included streamlining the decision-making process, reducing manual efforts and operational costs, and optimizing the interaction between all participants in the conciliation process.

 After in-depth requirements analysis, the Infopulse team designed a complex wholesale management system based on the microservices architecture and hosted on a private cloud.
 The credit risk management solution was a part of this system, and it had to be tightly integrated with its other components.
-One of our challenges was designing a scalable architecture able to integrate smoothly with existing and upcoming banking systems and stay viable for at least the next 25-30 years.
+One of our challenges was to design a scalable architecture that could be integrated smoothly with existing and upcoming banking systems and stay viable for at least the next 25-30 years.

 Such a system required a complex, multi-layer infrastructure, like in the sample below.

 We literally created a virtual risk analyst’s workplace with an adjustable, user-friendly interface.
-As a result, the bank got 10x lower TCO compared to other existing solutions on the market, 40x faster decision-making, and 6x lower human error probability.
+As a result, the bank got much lower TCO compared to other existing solutions on the market, faster decision-making, and lower human error probability.
 Please check our detailed case study to find out more about this project.

 Risk management in the loan business defines its entire profitability, affecting numerous processes beyond approving customer applications.
 It is integrated tightly with the rest of the operations in the credit product lifecycle and defines the quality of decisions made towards potential and existing clients and counterparties.